Learning faster compositing the hard way

 # 0 ... address is the same before and after

-The kernel is the identity in this example, so we can also check that y has the correct output (i.e. is a copy of x):
+The kernel of the blur operator is the identity in this example, so we can also check that y has the correct output (i.e. is a copy of x):

 print(np.sum(x - y))